 The Fourth Department regularly hires eight Appellate Court Attorneys for two-year terms.
 These Attorneys work with all twelve Appellate Justices in the Department.
 Through researching and writing memoranda, they assist the court in deciding approximately 2000 appeals annually.
-Starting salary is http://www.nycourts.gov/courts/ad4/Clerk/Jobs/employment.html

-\$68,800 in the first year and \$80,850 after admission to the New York Bar.
+Starting salary is \$68,800 in the first year and \$80,850 after admission to the New York Bar.

-These positions are announced on the court's website during the late summer:
+These positions are announced on the court's website during the late summer on the Fourth Department's employment webpage.